You're invited to our storytelling event

 “I believe that when your loved ones have serious illnesses, it makes you stronger to accept all that life has to offer – both good and bad,” she says.

-Susan says she hopes to convey through her story that one should never live with regrets.
+Susan's story conveys that no one should live with regrets.

 “I am glad I was able to share in such an intimate journey of my dad’s life.
 I realize that it was a way to give back to the many sacrifices he made in his life for his children.”